Friday, 19 August 2022

 © The British Museum

-Further, cameos were the more obvious accessory that acknowledged the Ancient World.
-In 1805 the Journal des Dames wrote: ‘a fashionable lady wears cameos at her girdle, cameos in her necklace, cameos on each of her bracelets, a cameo on her tiara.’
-Below is a portrait of Queen Louise Augusta of Prussia by French portrait maker Madame Le Brun, depicting one such cameo on her tiara.
+Moreover, cameos were perhaps the most overt homage to the ancient world in Georgian jewellery.
+As early as 1805, the Journal des Dames observed that “a fashionable lady wears cameos at her girdle, cameos in her necklace, cameos on each of her bracelets, and a cameo on her tiara.”
+Below is a striking portrait of Queen Louise Augusta of Prussia, painted by the French artist Madame Le Brun, which beautifully showcases a cameo adorning her tiara, an elegant testament to this enduring classical influence.

-The English potter Josiah Wedgwood made a killing from his jasperware depicting classical scenes.
-Below is a belt clasp mounted in cut steel frames with Matthew Boulton's faceted steel studs, which shows the image of a priestess making a sacrifice.
-Georgian women (and some men) often wore cameos like this.
+The English potter Josiah Wedgwood found great success with his jasperware, renowned for its exquisite classical scenes.
+Featured below is a belt clasp framed in cut steel and adorned with Matthew Boulton’s faceted steel studs, depicting a priestess performing a sacrifice.
+Such cameos were a popular accessory among Georgian women (and even some men) who embraced these classical motifs as a mark of style and sophistication.

 © The Walters Art Museum

-For men, there was a little less frippery required.
-Gentlemen wore breeches made of fabric that stretched comfortably across the legs which accentuated their shape, and skin-tight pantaloons gave the virile look of the much admired classical statues.
-The dandy Beau Brummell (bottom figure) believed that the point of men's fashion was to 'clothe the body that its fineness be revealed'.
+For men, the approach to fashion was notably more restrained.
+Gentlemen wore breeches crafted from fabrics that stretched comfortably across the legs, subtly accentuating their form, while skin-tight pantaloons evoked the virile grace of classical statues much admired during the period.
+The dandy Beau Brummell — depicted below — famously asserted that the purpose of men's fashion was to “clothe the body so that its fineness may be revealed,” emphasising understated elegance over ostentation.

-There are so many things to say about Georgian fashion, but for the purpose of this blog I simply wanted to highlight the visual similarities between Regency fashions and the ancient world.
-Personally I really feel they were on to something, and I think it high time the fashions of the period made a comeback.
-They were elegant, regal, cool in the summer, and flattered everyone no matter their shape and size - what more could you possible ask for?
+There is much more to be said about Georgian fashion, but for the purposes of this blog, I wanted to focus on the striking visual parallels between Regency styles and the ancient world.
+Personally, I believe they were truly onto something remarkable.
+It feels high time these fashions made a comeback.
+They were elegant and regal, wonderfully cool in the summer months, and flattering to every shape and size.
+What more could one possibly ask for?

 ~~~~~~